rehaanahmad/pyVBox/README.markdown

 This is pyVBOX, a shim layer above the VirtualBox Python API.

 Why?
-Becuase the VirtualBox Python API is somewhat complex and I got tried of trying to remember all the details of its use.
+Becuase the VirtualBox Python API is somewhat complex and I got tired of trying to remember all the details of its use.
 Plus it changes from release to release and this gives me an abstraction layer to hide those changes.
 The software also includes a script, utils/pyVbox.py, that provides the ability to manipulate VMs (like